Period Properties renovations - Hidden issues & how to manage them

 Solution:

-Conduct a historical site assessment to understand underground water risks.
+Conduct a site assessment to understand underground water risks.

 Install drainage solutions such as sump pumps or French drains.